YuvaHQ/Stock__Adviser/README.md

 # Stock__Adviser
-Anaylse the stock and gives a suggestion buy or not
+Anaylse the stock and gives a suggestion to buy it or not.